Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/bots/best.md

 ### **Safelink**
-> __Description:__ A bot that can detect a variety of scam (nitro scams, steam scams, and many others), explicit links, and more with a custom internal API that uses AI to constantly improve detection.   <br/>
+> __Description:__ A bot that can detect a variety of scam (Nitro scams, Steam scams, and many others), explicit links, and more with a custom internal API that uses AI to constantly improve detection.   <br/>
 __Link:__ [Safelink](https://safelink.gg/)   <br/>
 __Credit:__ @282565295351136256 @684155404078415890